Integrating Semantic Communication and Human Decision-Making into an End-to-End Sensing-Decision Framework: Simulative Investigation

 In this article, we reuse the \sinfoni{} approach for integration with the HDM model. \sinfoni{} is particularly well-suited for integration because it can be easily adapted to any semantic source $\prob(\semvec,\relvec)$,~i.e., use case, including tool damage classification, by changing the data samples and specifically designing its DNN architecture.

 In the guiding tool example, two image sensors provide different views of the tool (see \reffig{fig0:e2e_tool_example}).
 This results in a \sinfoni{} design (see Communications Design in \reffig{fig1:joint_sysmodel_human}) with two encoders $\prob_{\txpars}^{\indi}(\xvec_{\indi}|\semvec_{\indi})$ with $\indi=\{1,2\}$ that can be concatenated into one virtual encoder $\prob_{\txpars}(\xvec|\semvec)$, and one decoder $\aprob_{\rxpars}(\relvec|\yvec)$.
 When the image dimensions of $\semvec_{\indi}$ grow large, as in the case of Tool Wear, we improve dimension reduction of the \sinfoni{} encoder for low-complex and bandwidth-efficient feature extraction, adopting the ImageNet version of ResNet18~\cite{he_deep_2016},~e.g., including an initial extra Max Pooling step.
 This results in $\Nfeat=512$ features per encoder.
-We test two \sinfoni{} Tx module designs that map those features onto the transmit signal $\xvec_{\indi}\in\xset^{\ntx\times 1}$: one with feature compression ($\ntx=128$) and one without ($\ntx=512$).
-Note that the number of channel uses $\ntx$ is proportional to bandwidth,~i.e., $\bandwidth\sim\ntx$.
-The signals $\xvec_{\indi}$ are transmitted over a communication channel $\prob(\yvec_{\indi}|\xvec_{\indi})$ to the decoder that consists of a common Rx layer of width $\nrx=1024$ processing the concatenated received signals $\yvec_{\indi}\in\yset^{\Nrx\times 1}$, each of length $\Nrx=\ntx$, and a final softmax layer with $\Nclass=2$ classes.
-As in~\cite{beck_semantic_2023}, we train for $\snrtrain\in[-4,6]$~dB in model~\eqref{eq:_sinfony_design_model}.
-We also reuse the \sinfoni{} designs for the MNIST and CIFAR10 datasets from~\cite{beck_semantic_2023} and combine them with the HDM model.
-For the audio datasets, we use the same design from~\cite{beck_semantic_2023} but adopt the ImageNet version of ResNet18 because of the large spectrogram dimensions provided in \reftable{tab:datasets} as well.
-The version with feature compression is $\ntx=64$ and without $\ntx=512$.
-The source code including all details is available in~\cite{Beck_Semantic_INFOrmation_traNsmission_2024}.